vtex/vtex-courses/courses/store-block/03_props-implementation/en.md

 ## Introduction

-Now we have an `h1` element rendered, it's possible to used it to display information that depend on the component's properties (*props*).
-For that, some concepts will be shown, given that they are essential for the app development.
+Now we have an `h1` element rendered, it's possible to use it to display information that depends on the component's properties (*props*).
+For that, some concepts will be shown, given that they are essential for app development.

 ## Changing the content rendered on the component